 - BL 101 Elementary Greek (4) This course lays the foundation for the skills necessary to read and properly interpret the Greek New Testament.
 Students will be required to understand and memorize the most common vocabulary and paradigms, including first, second, and third declension nouns, the personal pronouns, present and aorist participles, and the most common tenses of the indicative mood.
 Fall sem. - BL 102 Elementary Greek (4) Prereq.: BL 101.
 This course continues to lay the foundation for the skills necessary to read and properly interpret the Greek New Testament.
 Students will continue the memorization of vocabulary and paradigms, including the infinitive, contract and liquid verbs, subjunctive and imperative moods, and all remaining forms of the noun, adjective, and pronoun.
 Translation skills are enhanced by weekly assignments in the translation of John's first epistle.
-Spring sem.
+Spring sem. - BL 201 Intermediate Greek (3) Prereq.: At least "C-" in BL 102.
+This course builds on the vocabulary and grammatical skills acquired in BL 101 and BL 102.
+Instruction will focus on the most common syntactical categories as well as the case system of the Greek New Testament.
+The student will translate from the Gospel of

-BL 102 cont.
+BL 201 cont.